samuraiseoul/starbot/README.md

     * Any messages in a channel where slackbot is present and someone says the word indeed, causes a gif of Teal'c from Stargate SG-1 saying "Indeed" to appear
  * faith/disturbing
     * Any message in a channel where slackbot is present and someone uses the word faith or disturbing, a gif of vader saying "I find your lack of faith disturbing." will be displayed
+ * gay
+    * Any message in a channel where slackbot is present and someone uses the word gay, a gay seal meme will appear
  * @starbot xkcd
     * Selects the most recent xkcd comic with it's title attribute
  * @starbot xkcd random